-If your credit card balance is truly incorrect, e.g. you paid off your balance a few months ago and your credit report doesn't reflect that, you can submit a credit report dispute to have the credit card company provide the most recent balance.
+If your credit card balance is truly incorrect—e.g., you paid off your balance a few months ago, and your credit report doesn't reflect that—you can submit a credit report dispute.
+This request will have the credit card company provide the most recent balance.